serbannacu/gxna/README.md

 and a value e.g. `draw true` (no dash).

 If `<name>` is the experiment name and the file `expdata/<name>.arg` exists, it will be read automatically.
 Another file can be specified on the command line with `-argFile <filename>`.
-This can be used to effectively change parameter default values.
+This can be used to effectively change parameter default values on a per-experiment basis.

 Boolean values can be set in various ways: `True`, `T`, `true` and `1` are all equivalent.